degustujacaistota/en/docs/_posts/2020-03-01-Bialy_Krolik.md

 <br />&ensp;&ensp;

 Butter served in the form of charming balls, together with a buckwheat crisps.
-One would like more of these butters, because they were very good.
+We would like more of these butters, because they were very good.
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/bk_butter.jpg" alt="
 The wooden pad has small bowls with ball-shaped butter (yellow and green)